joebew42/ex_chat/README.md

 ### TODO

-- Think about to rename `ExChat.Supervisor` in `ExChat.Application`
 - Try to write unit tests for `WebSocketClient`
 - In the `WebSocketClient` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)` and `websocket_info({chatroom_name, message}, req, state)`
   - Maybe we can introduce a `system-user-id` ??????!!!!!